wtplant/frontegg/README.md

 - [x] a.
 Following the onboarding,created a basic application in React
 - [x] b.
 Integrated Front egg into the application.
 At the end of this the app was integrated with the Frontegg login and authentication model, so users are able to sign-up
 - [x] c.
 When a user is logged in, on the homepage of this application they are able to display their profile picture and name.
 - [x] d.
-Added “settings”button and implement the admin portal.
+Added “settings”button and implemented the admin portal.
 Once added:
     - [x] Provided the ability to invite other users
     - [x] i.
 Users can:
         - [x] only view their info *(set users to read only access)*